Capo80/CTF-Writeups/gpn_2024/parabox/README.md

 https://github.com/Capo80/CTF-Writeups/assets/43845637/7b6219bf-fa40-448b-bec9-5898f0fe8406

-Again by setting some breakpoints i find the piece of code responsible for handling the UNDO which is at ```0x02e5``` and by looking at function that restores the state of the level, at ```0x0706```.
-I found nothing amiss in that so i looked to the state is saved, at ```0x06c3```, and hare i found a discrepancy, when the maps are saved, it will check how many maps are actually set on the level to copy only those, but when it does the restore it will copy all of them.
-This is a vulnerability, if we have a level with less maps than its predecessor we can copy the contents of a map from one level to another.

-Now, if we remember the victory conditions for the "Missing" level, we needed a 2 objects in map 3 which is not present in the level, luckily for us, the level before has a green parabox, so we can copy its contents inside "Missing".
+Now after a bit of reversing and some breakpoints i was able to find the functions that save and restore the level, which are at ```0x06c3``` and ```0x0706``` respectively.
+Here we can find the vulnerability, when a level is saved, only the maps active in the level are copied to the buffer, but when a level is restored, all 3 maps are replaced with the contents of the buffer, even if the current level does not utilize all the maps.
+Now, if we remember the victory conditions for the "Missing" level, we needed a 2 objects in map 3 which is not present in the level, luckily for us, the level before, "Small", has a green parabox, which corresponds to map 3.
+What we need to do a bunch of moves in the level "Small" to make the make the game save its state, then in the level "Missing" we undo to copy "Small" third map into "Missing".

-Unfortunately, we have only one box in the level "Small" so we cannot fill both spots inside the green box.
+Now, the only thing left to do is setup the state of the green parabox in "Small" so that it satisfies the win conditions of "Missing" before saving the state, this means we need to fill up both spots in the parabox, unfortunately, this is impossible as the level has only one box we can use.
 However, after a bit of testing, it turns out that the id representing the player on the map changes at every level depending on the number of boxes and the value assigned to us by the level "Small" actually fulfils the requirements for a box in the level "Missing".

 So now we have all the pieces, we go in and out of the green box in "Small" to setup a saved state for map 3, then in "Missing" we press UNDO at the start to get the last winning conditions, then complete the level as normal.
 Here is my solution: